imzaynb/outernet-proj/README.md

 # outernet-proj
-Me and the mates making a craxy project
+Me and the mates making a crazy project